GNOME/gi-docgen/docs/tutorial.rst

         # The format for links, using "filename" and "line" for the format
         file_format = "{filename}#L{line}"

-If your library has additiona content, in the form of Markdown files that you wish to include in the generated API reference, you can use the ``extra`` section:
+If your library has additional content, in the form of Markdown files that you wish to include in the generated API reference, you can use the ``extra`` section:

 ::